AnkurSheel/ankursheel_website/src/ankursheel_website/content/posts/2021/2021-10-21-team-name/team-name.md

 I kinda agree.

-A team name based on an inside joke is not naturally inclusive to new people.
+A team name based on an inside joke is by nature not inclusive to new people.
 But, every time a new member gets added, there is room for sharing stories around the team name and introducing that meaning to the new people.
 It can be a great ice-breaker.

 Whether it's easier to remember or not, that's debatable.
 But it can certainly be more memorable, and memorable things get remembered faster.
 After all, would you be able to forget a name like [The Applesauce Top Hat Brigade](https://twitter.com/catswetel/status/1440039225156538374)?
 It's a name I am not going to forget anytime soon.